dazuma/erl2ex/README.md

 *   Returning a remote function reference from a macro is not supported: e.g. `-define(A, m:f).` generates illegal Elixir syntax.
 *   Function macros cannot return function names; Erlang's parser rejects the syntax `?A()()`.
 In Erlang, the preprocessor fixes this, but we're not running the Erlang preprocessor directly.
 *   Record names cannot be macro results; Erlang's parser rejects the syntax `-record(?MODULE, {...}).` and `#?MODULE{...}`.
 (Examples in https://github.com/soranoba/bbmustache/blob/master/src/bbmustache.erl)
-*   Binary expressions with complex or combination size/type specs are not supported, and cause the converter to crash.
-An example is `<<1:16/integer-signed-native>>`.
-This seems to be a limitation of Elixir itself.
 *   Elixir reserves the function name `__info__` and won't allow its definition.
 (Failure example in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_bootstrap.erl).
 *   Erlang allows variables for function name/arity in captures, whereas Elixir apparently doesn't.
 (Example in the `expand_macro_named/6` function in https://github.com/elixir-lang/elixir/blob/master/lib/elixir/src/elixir_dispatch.erl)
 *   The Elixir compiler doesn't seem to like functions with too many clauses.
 (Example: https://github.com/benoitc/erlang-idna/blob/master/src/idna_unicode_data2.erl).
 Not sure if this is just an Elixir limitation.